agile-students-fall2025/4-final-swapbay/README.md

 **Core Functionality**
 - User registration, login, and profile management
-- Ability to post and manage item listings with descriptions and images
+- Post and manage item listings with descriptions and images
-- Three offer types: cash offers and swap offers, and both
+- Three offer types: cash, swap, or both
 - Offer review system with acceptance and rejection
-- Search and filtering of listings by category, price, or keywords
+- Search and filtering of listings by category, keywords, or condition

-**Additional Features (planned)**
-- In-app messaging between users before confirming transactions
+- In-app messaging between users

 These features together provide a comprehensive and user-friendly marketplace experience.